mohammadrony/Java-CI-CD/README.md

 ## Browser app from browser

-- Visit <http://ip-address:8080> to access the software from browser.
+- Visit <http://ip-address:8080> with defined port to access the software from browser.
 - Use username 'admin' and password 'admin' for first login.

 Thank you.